 Certificate programs at BMCC are designed to provide opportunities to develop skills in areas that would lead to employment.
 Specialized and technological certificates are available to meet the needs of business and industry.
 Some certificates may also lead to a degree program.
 Students should consult with an academic advisor to determine eligibility for continuation in an associate program.
 Other certificate programs are offered periodically which meet the specialized needs of business and industry.

-Diplomas that are currently available are: Nishnaabemwin Language & Instructor Institute (Ojibwe Language Instruction) and Nishnaabemwin Pane Immersion Program.
+Diplomas that are currently available are: Anishnaabemowin Language and Instructor Institute (Ojibwe Language Instruction) and Anishnaabemowin Pane Immersion Program.